Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Introduction

+The main contribution of this paper is an adaptive IB-guided JSCC (AIB-JSCC) scheme for image transmission to address the above issues.
+The major contributions of the paper can be summarized as follows:

-In this paper, we propose an adaptive IB guided JSCC (AIB-JSCC) scheme to solve these two questions, which aims at reducing the transmission bits while guaranteeing the reconstruction quality.
-To the best of authors' knowledge, this is the first work that applies IB into JSCC, and provides a theoretically maximal compression ratio guidance for neural network.
-In particular, we first derive a mathematically tractable form of IB objective for AIB-JSCC via variational lower bound and contrastive log-ratio upper bound (CLUB) of mutual information.
-To balance compression and reconstruction quality, a hyperparameter $\beta$ is introduced into the proposed IB objective.
-We further develop an adaptive algorithm to adjust the value of $\beta$ dynamically by exploiting the reconstruction error.
-The experimental results show that the AIB-JSCC can obtain higher reconstruction quality with only $5\% $ and $80 \%$ bits that SSCC and IABF need.
-Overall, the proposed scheme has significantly reduced the required storage space and the amount of transmitted data, which is particularly suitable for 6G communications.
-The contributions of the paper can be summarized as:
+\begin{itemize} \item {We design a new form of IB objective that aims at simultaneously maximizing the mutual information between the received noisy codewords and the input images, and minimizing the mutual information between the transmitted codewords and the input images.
+Thus, the new IB objective enables the image transmission JSCC system to reduce the transmission rate while guaranteeing the reconstruction quality.
+To the best of the authors' knowledge, this is the first work that applies the IB principle to image transmission JSCC and provides a theoretically maximal compression ratio guidance for neural networks.} \item{As the mutual information in the proposed IB objective is intractable for DNNs with high-dimensional features, we develop a new mathematically tractable and differentiable lower bound on the proposed IB objective via a variational lower bound and contrastive log-ratio upper bound (CLUB) on mutual information.
+The derived lower bound is used as the loss function of AIB-JSCC.} \item {We propose an adaptive algorithm, which can adjust the hyperparameter of the proposed IB objective to balance the reconstruction distortion and the required transmission rate.
+In particular, we first develop an algorithm to adjust the hyperparameter value dynamically by exploiting reconstruction error.
+Then, we derive an upper bound on the hyperparameter, which can prevent excessive information discarding in the transmitted codewords. } \end{itemize}

-1. We develop a new mathematically tractable and differentiable form of IB objective that can simultaneously minimize the reconstruction distortion and the transmission rate of the JSCC system.

-2. We propose an adaptive algorithm, which can adjust hyperparameter $\beta$ of the proposed IB objective to balance the reconstruction distortion and the transmission rate.

-3. We compare the proposed schemes with state-of-the-art JSCC methods and quantify the performance gain.
+We compare AIB-JSCC with traditional SSCC and state-of-the-art JSCC methods and quantify the performance gain via extensive experiments.
+Simulation results show that AIB-JSCC significantly reduces the required storage space and the amount of transmitted image data.